Paili-16/Scav-Prototype-System-file-changed-/README.md

 [Workout pushups and squats have add for, When level up the workout speed will increased 1/20 and stamina discreased for 1/80, Planking was not moving, Just was holding so, Level up discreased 1/20, Especially strength with resilience.]

+Player Sound System: [Player can make it wailing sounds when press the button [V], The Keybind is [Wail].]

 Setting Up for Assembly-CSharp file

 \CasualtiesUnknownDemo\CasualtiesUnknown_Data\Managed